Technical Alpha Learnings

 The improvements detailed above are just some examples of the changes we’ve made to improve Diablo II: Resurrected based on player feedback following the Technical Alpha test.
 To all who participated, thank you.
 The bug reports, constructive criticism, and data you provided by playtesting were vital to making these changes.
 As we progress with more tests, we’ll continue to be vigilant observers as we learn more from your experiences playing Diablo II: Resurrected.

 This August, players will be able to experience these latest changes firsthand!
 For a limited time, the gates of Hell will reopen, allowing players who preordered Diablo II: Resurrected to step into Sanctuary in the early access beta.
-Soon after, all players (both PC and console) will also have the chance to confront the demons of the Burning Hells in the open beta.
+Soon after, all players (on PC, Xbox, and PlayStation) will also have the chance to confront the demons of the Burning Hells in the open beta.
 Rally your friends; together, you’ll be able to play between five different classes (Amazon, Barbarian, Paladin, Sorceress, and Druid), with access to many unique skills, and cooperatively form a party with up to 8 players.

 When we started working on Diablo II: Resurrected, we were humbled by such an incredible opportunity to plunge into the past and rebuild our nostalgia . . . but we also recognized that the original game is a classic for a reason, so we’d have to be prudent.
 So many people, us included, love this game and want to see it reimagined authentically.
 We want to do right by this game and its players.
 Since our announcement at BlizzConline, it's been an incredible journey of development.
 Our collaboration with the community has given us the confidence and motivation to craft a title worthy of your expectations.